 Aside of being the founder of Engineers without Borders in Belgium, Eric Pirard has extensive expertience in teaching mining engineers in less privileged countries such as Bolivia, Peru, DR Congo, etc. He is the coordinator of the European Master in Georesources Engineering degree (EMerald) jointly organized by the universities of Liege, Nancy, Freiberg and Lulea.

-The third keynote lecture "X-Ray Tomography for Mineral Processing Technology – Particle Characterization from Mine to Mill" will be given by Jan Miller of the University of Liege, Belgium.
+The third keynote lecture "X-Ray Tomography for Mineral Processing Technology – Particle Characterization from Mine to Mill" was given by Jan Miller of the University of Utah, USA.

 Jan Miller is the Ivor D. Thomas Distinguished Professor of Metallurgical Engineering at the University of Utah.
 He received his BS degree from Pennsylvania State University, and his MS and PhD degrees from the Colorado School of Mines.
 At the University of Utah Professor Miller has devoted over 40 years to undergraduate and graduate education.
 His research covers mainly the areas of mineral processing and hydrometallurgy, specializing in particle characterization, aqueous solution chemistry, and colloid and surface chemistry.
 He is a member of SME, TMS, and ACS.
 The recipient of numerous honors and awards, he was elected to the National Academy of Engineering in 1993.

-On Sunday 19 March, Zeiss are running a workshop entitled "Inside Out: X-ray Microscopy" at the Vineyard Hotel.
+On Sunday 19 March, Zeiss are ran a workshop entitled "Inside Out: X-ray Microscopy" at the Vineyard Hotel.

 Dr Megan Becker is a Senior Research Officer leading the process mineralogy initiative in the Centre for Minerals Research in the Department of Chemical Engineering at the University of Cape Town.
 She has a background in geology (BSc Hons, MSc - University of Cape Town) and a PhD in process mineralogy from the University of Pretoria (2009).
 Her research interests focus on understanding both the effect mineralogy has on the beneficiation process and the effect of the beneficiation process on the mineralogy, and how one can best use mineralogy and geometallurgy information.
 She has a keen interest in teaching mineralogy and in mineralogical analysis techniques, and currently manages the QEMSCAN facility in the CMR.
 She has supervised close to 20 postgraduate students and has over 50 peer reviewed publications in international journals and conference proceedings in the area of minerals beneficiation (including comminution, flotation, hydrometallurgy and environmental aspects such as acid rock drainage).